 Using Guayaquil to Visit the Coast

 Guayaquil, though a port city, does not lie on the Pacific coast of Ecuador.
 The closest beaches are a little more than an hour away.
 And be warned, Guayaquileños love the beach.
-Weekend and holiday traffic can more than double the time it takes to arrive to your vacation destination.
+Weekend and holiday traffic can more than double the time it takes to arrive at your vacation destination.
 Don’t let that stop you from visiting further up the coast to Salinas, Valdivia, and Montañita.

 And there is more…

 Use Guayaquil as your gateway to Ecuador and you could easily explore the central and southern mainland.
-Guayaquil to Cuenca is only a four hour drive.
-Guayaquil to Loja is a one hour flight or another three hours by car from Cuenca.
+Guayaquil to Cuenca is only a four-hour drive.
+Guayaquil to Loja is a one-hour flight or another three hours by car from Cuenca.
 And the highest mountain in Ecuador, Chimborazo, is a half day’s drive from Guayaquil to Riobamba.
 At the very least, you might consider flying into Guayaquil to begin your vacation and sea level and to make your way into the mountains to gradually adapt to altitude, finalizing your trip in Quito before flying back home.